Family, Money, Resources

 June 1, 2023 by

 Asian Americans lag behind in homeownership and face discrimination in the mortgage market.
 This reality busts the Model Minority stereotype that Asian Americans are doing well.
-The homeownership rate for Asian Americans is around 60%, a rate lower than the national average of 65% and much lower than 75% for White Americans.
+The homeownership rate for Asian Americans is around 60%, a rate lower than the national average of 65% and much lower than 72% for White Americans.

 Photo: David McBee (Pexels)

 There has never been a time where more home buyers are White, older and wealthier, according to data from the 2022 Profile of Home Buyers and Sellers from The National Association of Realtors (NAR).
 White Americans accounted for 88% of home sales.
-Asian Americans accounted for 2% of home sales despite accounting for more than 6% of the US population.
+Asian Americans accounted for 2% of home sales despite accounting for more than 6% of the U.S. population.

 This reality shows the myth of the Model Minority stereotype of Asian Americans with high incomes and wealth.
 Asian Americans lag behind in homeownership and face discrimination that hinders our ability to become homeowners and build generational wealth.
 Even though Asian American homeownership has been rising, the homeownership rate for Asian Americans is around 60%.
-This rate is higher than other communities of color, but it is lower than the national average of 65% and much lower than 75% for White Americans.
+This rate is higher than other communities of color, but it is lower than the national average of 65% and much lower than 72% for White Americans.
 For reference, the Asian homeownership rate was 53% in 2000 per U.S. Census data.

 When Asian American homeownership is disaggregated by income, Asian American homeownership is closer to Black and Hispanic Americans across all income levels.